Where Poppies Blow: a moving exhibition at Wordsworth House

 “Above all, the wonders and comforts of nature helped men endure the bullets and the blood.
 As one soldier of the Great War put it, ‘If it weren’t for the birds, what a hell it would be’.
 This is the unique story of the British soldiers of the Great War, and their relationships with the animals and plants around them.”

-Where Poppies Blow will be open daily, except Friday, from Saturday 10 March to Sunday 8 July with a first set of evocative exhibits, including the original manuscript of Edward Thomas’s iconic poem Adlestrop and paintings by artist brothers Paul and John Nash.
+Where Poppies Blow is open daily, except Friday, until Sunday 8 July with a first set of evocative exhibits, including the original manuscript of Edward Thomas’s iconic poem Adlestrop and paintings by artist brothers Paul and John Nash.

 It will then be closed for a week for rehanging.
 A second set of exhibits will be on show from Monday 16 July to Sunday 28 October, among them Thomas’s war diary, its pages bearing an eerie arc of creases created by the shell blast that killed him.
 Entry is free with admission to the house and garden.